dart-lang/language/accepted/future-releases/unified-collections/feature-specification.md

 ## Constant Semantics

-The runtime semantics below are also used to determine the compile-time value of a collection literal marked `const`, with a few restrictions:
+The runtime semantics below are used to determine the compile-time value of a constant collection literal, which is defined as a `listLiteral` or `setOrMapLiteral` that occurs in a constant context or directly preceded by `const`.

-*   A `listLiteral` is constant if it occurs in a constant context or if it is directly prefixed by `const`.
-If so, then its `elements` must all be constant elements.
+Elements in a collection may be constant, potentially constant, or neither.
+All `elements` directly inside in a constant collection must be constant elements.

-*   A `setOrMapLiteral` is constant if it occurs in a constant context or if it is directly prefixed by `const`.
-If so, then its `elements` must all be constant elements.
+They are defined as:

 *   An `expressionElement` is a constant element if its expression is a constant expression, and a potentially constant element if it's expression is a